jwe4ec/fy7e6/README.md

 ## TODOs

-- Check Jackie's potential revisions to Scripts 15a-15b and her new `check_for_missing_bootstraps.R`
-- Implement suggestions from her email on 4/18/2023
 - Add output from rerun "a1" and "a2" models in `from_rivanna/` to `results/`
 - Pool results and update tables and plots